sebastianconcept/tpe/README.md

 ## Questions

 1. What happens if the processing engine receives input to dispute a value greater than what's available? or total?
 Can that happen?
 - R: In the current design, a dispute will be processed when the account has sufficient available funds.
-When it doesn't, the system produces an `Err(TransactionProcessingError::InsufficientFunds)`, that said, it will never happen because values can *only* be held, for disputes when funds are available.
+When it doesn't, the system produces an `Err(TransactionProcessingError::InsufficientFunds)`.
 2. What happens when a `Transaction` is disputed 2 times? or more than twice.
 - R: Depends, if the dispute is pending, then the second dispute gets ignored.
 If there are disputes and resolutions in sequence these will be processed normally.
 If a pending dispute gets a chargeback, the account will stay locked and the engine will ignore input that aims at it.
 3. What happens when a `Transaction` dispute is resolved 2 times? or more than twice.